Our recent post about Dan Zinn's 14K ride sparked a conversation with pro long distance rider "Jeff the Fence Guy" Jeffrey E. Kohn.

 Is long distance motorcycle riding on your bucket list?

-Long distance motorcycle riding is not for everyone, but one thing is certain: Should you decide to enter the world of long distance riding, you will surely meet a close knit brotherhood of riders, and gather priceless experiences along the way.
+Long distance motorcycle riding is not for everyone, but one thing is certain: those who do find a close knit brotherhood of riders, and gather priceless experiences along the way.

 To learn more about the Hoka Hey community, or to register for the 2014 Hoka Hey Motorcycle Challenge, check out the Hoka Hey website.
-We wish Jeff and the other Hoka Hey riders luck on the next year's ride.
+We wish Jeff and the other Hoka Hey riders luck on the 2014 ride.